 I thought, Okay, this is the end of my life.
 My exhibition wasn’t happening.
 Ahmadinejad was president.
 A friend had just been arrested; another friend had been killed during the uprisings of 2009.
 I had been arrested then too.
 Everything was going wrong.
 I told my parents I had to leave Iran.
 I told myself I had to go somewhere where they might appreciate what I was doing.

-In this case, it happened to be this Zoe Leonard book.
-In so many ways, that PDF changed my life.
-Her book, and Google, led me to the Bard MFA program, where she was then teaching.
+In so many ways, that Zoe Leonard PDF changed my life.
+Her book, and Google, led me to the Bard MFA program, where she was teaching a tthe time.
 I applied and got in.
 I felt very lucky.
 But I made two very big and important mistakes.
 First, I didn’t know that Bard was upstate — I mean, I didn’t even know what “upstate” was.
 I just imagined “New York” meant New York City.
 Second, I didn’t realize that my two-year program only met during the summers.

 So it turned out that I was escaping one kind of isolation for another.
 Bard was like my grandparents’ tiny village, where I had been spending most of my time up until I left Iran.
 And the fact that I was enrolled in a summer program meant I wouldn’t be eligible for the standard one-year OPT visa given to international students as they graduate.
 When, after two happy years in America, I finished school, I was told I had one month to leave the country.